jwalkerbg/i100007/README.md

 ## Configuration system.

-The coniguration system of the module is implemented in `core/config.py`.
+The coniguration system of the module is implemented in `core/config.py` and `cli/app.py`.
 It is organized at three levels:

 * default settings, hard-coded in the source of the module
 * configuration file, by default `config.toml` in current directory